BartMassey/ttt-bench/README.md

 * Java[10]: Run with a 10-iteration timing loop for
   comparison purposes.

-* Go: Compiled with Golang (gc) 1.10.1 via "go build".
+* Go: Compiled with Golang (gc) 1.11.6 via "go build".
 Test version compiled with gccgo was much slower.

-* JavaScript[smjs]: Using the js shell of SpiderMonkey, version C24.8.1.
+* JavaScript[smjs]: Using the js shell of SpiderMonkey, version C60.2.3.

 * JavaScript[d8]: Using the d8 shell of the v8 interpreter,
-  version 3.14.5.
+  version 7.3.0.

 * JavaScript[rhino]: Using the Java-based rhino interpreter shell, version 1.7.7.1, with `-opt 9`.

 * Haskell[imperative]: A relatively unoptimized imperative version using `Data.Array.IO` and sticking as closely as possible to the pseudocode.
-Compiled with GHC 8.2.2 with `-O2`.
+Compiled with GHC 8.4.4 with `-O2`.
 Ugly, and required some ugly plumbing.

 * Haskell[functional]: A reasonably natural pure-functional version of the Haskell code using `Data.Map` but following the general outline of the pseudocode.
-Compiled with GHC 8.2.2 with `-O2`.
+Compiled with GHC 8.4.4 with `-O2`.

 * Haskell[bobw]: A "best of both worlds" version of the Haskell code using `Data.Array.IO` but with cleaned-up functional style.
-Compiled with GHC 8.2.2 with `-O2`.
+Compiled with GHC 8.4.4 with `-O2`.

+* PHP[5]: Contributed by Matthew Slocum.
+Run with PHP 5.6.40.

-* PHP: Contributed by Matthew Slocum.
-Run with PHP 5.6.33.
+* PHP[7.3]: Contributed by Matthew Slocum.
+Run with PHP 7.3.4.

-* Python[pypy]: Run using the PyPy JIT compiler version 6.0.0 with GCC 7.3.0.
+* Python[pypy]: Run using the PyPy JIT compiler version 7.0.0 with GCC 8.3.0.

-* Python[nuitka]: Compiled with the Nuitka compiler version 0.5.29.1.
+* Python[nuitka]: Compiled with the Nuitka compiler version 0.6.1.1.
 See the build script for flags.

-* Python[python3]: Run using stock Python3 version 3.6.5.
+* Python[python3]: Run using stock Python3 version 3.7.3.

-* Erlang[beam]: Compiled to BEAM bytecode using `erlc` 1.20.3.6.
+* Erlang[beam]: Compiled to BEAM bytecode using `erlc` 1.21.2.6.

   Erlang has about 1s of startup overhead, including a noticeable amount of time to stop after printing the